hi-jiayan/github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # About Me
 Hi!
 I am Jia, a Doctoral Candidate in Communication at the University of Illinois Urbana-Champaign.
-I obtained by Bachelor's degree in Communication and Social Psychology, and Master's degree in Communication both at Illinois before continuing to the Doctoral program.
+I obtained my Bachelor’s degree in Communication and Social Psychology, and my Master’s degree in Communication, both from Illinois, before continuing into the doctoral program.

 I study how communication within interpersonal relationships promotes mental and physical well-being.
 My research primarily focuses on supportive communication in health-related contexts, especially when individuals experience identity threats related to their health conditions.
 I also examine how health recommendations communicated in interpersonal contexts shape people’s cognitive appraisals and behavioral intentions.

-### Education
+## Education
 - *2020.08 - 2022.05*, M.A., Communication, University of Illinois Urbana-Champaign
 - *2016.08 - 2020.05*, B.A., Communication and Psycholoy, University of Illinois Urbana-Champaign

 <span class='anchor' id='news'></span>
 # 📬 News
-- *2026.04*: &nbsp; 🎤 My collaborated paper, *Do actions speak louder?
-The primacy of verbal person-centered support for patients with invisible illness*, will be presented at Kentucky Conference on Health Communication in Lexington, KY.
+- *2026.04*: &nbsp; 🎤 My coauthored paper, *Do actions speak louder?
+The primacy of verbal person-centered support for patients with invisible illness*, will be presented at the Kentucky Conference on Health Communication in Lexington, KY.

 - *2026.06*: &nbsp; 🎤 I will present our paper *Understanding young adult cancer patients’ support-seeking struggles in personal relationships* at the 76th Annual International Communication Association Conference in Cape Town, South Africa.